JeffersonLab/evio/README.md

 # **C++ library**
 ----------------------------
 The C++ library is called libeviocc.
-The current C++ evio library is entirely different from the previous version (5.2) as it has been ported from the Java code.
-This was done for a number of reasons.
-First, a much more comprehensive C++ library was desired than was currently existing.
-Second, it needed major, new capabilities such as being able to (un)compress data.
-Third, it had to use a new format developed from the merging of Java evio version 4 and the Java HIPO library.
-Finally, the author and maintainer of the previous code was no longer working at Jefferson Lab.
-The simplest solution was to port the well-tested Java code which avoided having to redesign complex software from scratch.
 C++ evio is supported on both the MacOS and Linux platforms.
-C++ version 11 is used, and gcc version 5 or higher is required.
+C++ version 11 is used.

 -----------------------------